yhahn/searchlight/README.markdown

 - Each Drupal site should be able to define its own schema and index configuration.
-We're Views-centric, not node-centric, so anything that has been properly exposed to Views should be fair game.
+We're Views-centric, not node-centric, so anything that has been properly exposed to Views is fair game.
 - We think there is a lot of common ground between good search solutions, enough so that there can be a lot of shared interface points.
 We want search backends to be as swappable as possible, to the point where you can take a site that's